saoudi-h/next-limit/docs/classes/RateLimiter.md

 [`RateLimiterOptions`](../interfaces/RateLimiterOptions.md)

-The configuration options for the rate limiter.
+The options for the rate limiter.

 #### Returns